Decidability of Two Truly Concurrent Equivalences for Finite Bounded Petri Nets: I-causal-net Bisimilarity is Decidable

-In the same fashion as in the previous section, we now prove that also causal-net bisimilarity is decidable by defining a new, decidable, equivalence based on ordered indexed markings and showing that it coincides with causal-net bisimilarity.
+In the same fashion as in the previous section, we now prove that also i-causal-net bisimilarity is decidable by defining a new, decidable equivalence based on ordered indexed markings and showing that it coincides with i-causal-net bisimilarity.

-As in the previous section, an OIMC-bisimulation is a relation composed of triples of the form $\oimct$, where two matching transitions not only must have the same label, but also must consume individual tokens related via $\beta$.
-However, here we are concerned not only with precedences in individual token generation, but also in individually matching each consumed token; this means that we require that the tokens consumed by the first transition are in a bijective correspondence to those consumed by the second one, so that the same causal nets are really generated.
+As in the previous section, an OIMC bisimulation is a relation composed of triples of the form $\oimct$, where the related indexed markings must have the same size (i.e., $\size{k_1} = \size{k_2}$) and the two matching transitions not only must have the same label, but also must consume individual tokens related via $\beta$.
+However, here we are concerned not only with precedences in individual token generation, but also in individually matching each consumed token; this means that we require that the tokens consumed by the first transition are in a {\em bijective correspondence} via $\beta$ to those consumed by the second one, so that the same causal nets are really generated.
 This is a stronger condition than the one of Definition \ref{oim-bis} which, inspired by Vogler's proof in \cite{Vog91}, only related tokens up-to their generation.

 \begin{defi} Let $N = (S, A, T)$ be a P/T net.
 An OIMC bisimulation is a relation $\mathfrak{B} \subseteq OIM(N) \times OIM(N) \times \mathcal{P}( (S \times \nat) \times (S \times \nat))$ such that if $\oimct \in \mathfrak{B}$, then: \begin{itemize} \item $\size{k_1} = \size{k_2}$